-Amphetamine, as the racemic form, differs from dextroamphetamine in a number of ways, Amphetamine, as the racemic form, differs from dextroamphetamine in a number of ways.
+Amphetamine, as the racemic form, differs from

+dextroamphetamine in a number of ways.
 The I-isomer is more potent than the d-isomer in cardiovascular activity, but much less potent in causing CNS excitatory effects.
 The racemic mixture also is less effective as an appetite suppressant when compared to dextroamphetamine.
 There is neither specific evidence which clearly establishes the mechanism whereby amphetamines produce mental and behavioral effects in children, nor conclusive evidence regarding how those effects relate to the condition of the central nervous system.